4ARMED/terraform-burp-collaborator/README.md

 ## *** WARNING ***

-Just in case you've been living in a cage, everything in this README will cost you money on AWS.
+Just in case you've been living in a cave, everything in this README will cost you money on AWS.
 Even the free tier won't save you as it costs $0.50 per month for a hosted zone.

 4ARMED are not in any way liable for your infrastructure costs.
 You're big boys and girls now, don't just run things without understanding what you're doing. :-)